mathewmarquez/mathewmarquez/README.md

 ## 🤝 Let's Connect

-If you're interested in collaborating or if you have any questions about my projects, feel free to reach out through [GitHub](https://github.com/mathewmarquez) or [LinkedIn](https://linkedin.com/in/mathew-marquez).
+If you're interested in collaborating or if you have any questions about my projects, feel free to reach out through [LinkedIn](https://linkedin.com/in/mathew-marquez).

 Thank you for stopping by!